bfitech/zapcore/README.md

 $core->route('/hello', 'my_callback', ['PUT', 'POST']);
 ```

-Instead of using global, we can use closure for the
+Instead of letting globals floating around, we can use closure and
-callback:
+inherited variable for the callback:

 ```php
 function my_callback($args, $core) {